gbe3hunna/backend-challenge/README.md

 1. Authenticate as Admin with Basic Auth (credentials can be found on the `.env` file)
 2. Perform a POST request to `/v1/admin/register_user` with the username and password to create.
-3. This user can now perform ECG submissions and result retrievals.
+3. This user can now perform ECG submissions and result retrievals (check API documentation).

-## Analyzer core
-Providing an Analyzer interface (Abstract Class) is key for supporting new analyzers in the future.
-The interface and its implementation can be found on: `./src/analyzer.py`.

-There are 2 implementations that could analyze signals and return the count of zero-crossings.

 ## Running the tests